corvus-ch/logr/README.md

 - [zerolog by Olivier Poitrey][zerolog]

 Each of the above implementation comes with a benchmark.
-The short version: when interested in having controll about the format and destination of the output, go with logrus.
+The short version: when interested in having control about the format and destination of the output, go with logrus.
 If performance is the main concern, go with zerolog.

-There is also in [implementation using an internal buffer][buffered].
+There is also an [implementation using an internal buffer][buffered].

 The package [log] provides a global logger which aims to be compatible to the one provided by `log.Logger`.